d3fc/d3fc/site/src/components/indicator/movingAverage.md

 D3FC indicators are comprised of two component parts:

  + The indicator algorithm, which is applied to the input data.
-The algorithm computes the indicator and merges the result back into the source data (although this behaviour is configurable).
+The algorithm computes the indicator and merges the result back into the source data (although this behavior is configurable).
  + An optional indicator renderer, that converts the algorithm output into one or more series / annotations.

 Simpler indicators do not require renderer with their output readily rendered via a simple series.